-McEntee Academy has a comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
-The plan contains safety goals as determined by the students, staff, and parents and is revised annually.
-The safety plan is developed by the McEntee Safety Committee before it is presented to the Alum Rock Union Elementary School District Board of Trustees for annual approval.
-The revised plan was last approved in December 2011.
-The Safety Plan and drill procedures are reviewed during the year with all staff.
+Meyer Elementary School ensures student safety by having our campus (grounds and classrooms) monitored at all times by the administrator, teachers, custodians, Para-professionals, and parent volunteers.
+All visitors are required to enter through the front office, sign in, and receive permission before proceeding onto the campus.
+Our school has a very detailed, comprehensive school safety plan which was updated in the winter of 2011 and outlines protocols, systems, and procedures in the event of any/all emergencies.
+The plan also contains the yearly safety goals as determined by the students, staff, and parents.
+The Safety Plan is developed by the Meyer Safety Committee and School Site Council before it is presented to the Alum Rock Union Elementary School District Board of Trustees for approval.
+The plan was last approved in the December of 2011.
+The Safety Plan and drill procedures are reviewed throughout the year with all staff.
 Safety alerts are shared with all staff as needed throughout the school year.
-In addition, all required drills are calendared and completed, and the results are provided to the staff.
+In addition, all required drills are calendared and completed, and the results are shared with the staff.
+Meyer Elementary School has monthly fire drills, quarterly earthquake drills, and yearly Code Red/Code Blue training and/or updates.